 SMART PREP Program begins in June.
 The exact program dates will be announced at a later date.
 Applications will open mid-Nov. and will be accepted beginning Dec.
 1.

-The National Institute of General Medical Sciences (NIGMS) has awarded SMART PREP Scholar grants (GM069234-2003-2014) to the Graduate School of Biomedical Sciences for Baylor College of Medicine to help under-represented college graduates prepare for biomedical Ph.D. study.
-Scholars will complete the program within 9 to 12 months, depending on each scholar's individual development plan.
+The National Institute of General Medical Sciences has awarded SMART PREP Scholar grants (GM069234-2003-2014) to the Graduate School of Biomedical Sciences for Baylor College of Medicine to help under-represented college graduates prepare for biomedical Ph.D. study.
+Scholars will complete the program within 12 months, depending on each scholar's individual development plan.
 There are seven positions available each year.

 The program features: